Form I-766: Employment Authorization Document

 Applying for Form I-766 is an important—and exciting—part of your immigration journey.
 Working in the United States opens up many opportunities, both professionally and personally.
 This is why we want to help you get authorized for your work authorization as soon as possible!

-Working with an experienced immigration attorney is highly beneficial.
+Working with an experienced Chicago immigration attorney is highly beneficial.
 We can review your application and make sure everything is filled out correctly.
 In order to avoid a request for evidence—which makes your EAD application process longer—we can make sure that you provide USCIS with the necessary information to get approved the first time around.

 We have helped many people in your same position get the employment authorization they needed to start work in the United States.